 Benefits for Employees

-For employees, job shadowing allows them to learn about what progress at their company might look like, which motivates them to perform better and encourage loyalty to the company.
+For employees, job shadowing experiences allow them to learn about what progress at their company might look like, which motivates them to perform better and encourage loyalty to the company.
 For employees needing help on determining where to take their careers, job shadowing allows them to test a path in a low-stakes environment.
+It can also be a great thing to use during employee onboarding to make sure employees are getting acclimated to their responsibilities and duties.

 Job Shadowing & Mentorship